felinicolaes/AppProject/PROCESS.md

 - started mainActivity, addRecipeActivity, recipeListActivity and connections between those

 ##Day 4
-- made all activities+design+transitions between them
+- made all activities+design+transitions/connections between them
 - To Do: make keyboard hidden at start in mainActivity and AddRecipeActivity
 - To Do: fix 'sure you want to delete' alert in recipeListActivity